Vincibean/my-dayz-guide/guide/local-dayz-server-steam-client.md

-# Local DayZ Server
+# Local DayZ Server (using the Steam Client)

-Here we will see how to install and set up a DayZ Standalone server on a Windows computer or server.
+Here we will see how to install and set up a DayZ Standalone server on a Windows computer or server using the [Steam Client](https://store.steampowered.com/).

 ## Prerequisites